 Guidelines concerning donation at the University of Southern Denmark

-Members of the public over the age of 18 may donate their body for medical training and research.
+Members of the public over the age of 18 can donate their body for medical training and research.

 The education secretary,